About Us

 The History of the Guild Companions of the Ark

-The Guild Companions of the Ark (C.A) started out as an additional or higher Order available to members of Royal Antediluvian Order of Buffaloes (R.A.O.B.).
+The Guild Companions of the Ark (G.C.A) started out as an additional or higher Order available to members of Royal Antediluvian Order of Buffaloes (R.A.O.B.).
 Unlike the K.G.H., however, which broke away from the R.A.O.B., becoming a Sovereign body in its own right, the Guild Companions of the Ark only survived for about 21 years.

 In keeping with many Fraternal Societies in the Nineteenth Century, the Guild Companions of the ARK (G.C.A.) was heavily influenced by Masonic ritual and protocol.
 Indeed three out of its five founders were Past Masters in Masonry and as such, the constitution of the Order was very simple being instituted for “philanthropic purposes upon what could be called a ‘Masonic’ basis.”
 As stated earlier the G.C.A. was formed as a higher degree (although it was always in reality a distinct organisation) for those who had attained the second degree in the R.A.O.B..